Inflammation is the cause of aging, so how can we stay younger for longer?

 They are responsible for replacing damaged or ageing cells with new high functioning cells.
 Additionally, mature cells are able to replicate and achieve a critical balance of new cells independent of the overall age of the biological system.

-Stem cells are able to divine and renew themselves over long periods of time, as well as being unspecialized which gives them longevity.
+Stem cells are able to divide and renew themselves over long periods of time, they are unspecialised which gives them longevity.

-Each cell’s telomere associated with the cell’s DNA will become shorter each time it renews itself.
+Each cell’s telomere which is associated with the cell’s DNA will become shorter each time it renews itself.
 Meaning that the cell is unable to replace itself with new high functioning cells.

-Inside the nucleus of a cell, our genes are arranged along twisted, double-stranded molecules of DNA called chromosomes.
+Inside the nucleus (centre) of a cell, our genes are arranged along twisted, double-stranded molecules of DNA called chromosomes.
 At the ends of the chromosomes are our telomeres.
-These telomeres protect our genetic data.

 Yet, each time a cell divides, the telomeres get shorter.
 When they get too short, the cell can no longer divide; it becomes inactive or it dies.

 It alters the surrounding connective tissues and leads to the hyper-production of reactive oxygen species known as ROS causing oxidative stress, and the immune system’s ability to maintain an effective immune response.

 So how can we reduce chronic inflammation, or prevent it to live a longer healthier life?